 Aspirins absorption is pH sensitive at the level of the small intestine.
 Absorption is higher through the small intestine than the stomach for the same pH range.
 At pH 3.5 or 6.5, aspirin's intestinal absorption is greater than the gastric absorption of the compound.
 The stomach does not absorb aspirin at pH 6.5.

 Salicylate elimination occurs through two pathways via the creation of salicyluric acid and salicyl phenolic glucuronide.
-Salicylic acid is renally cleared which can be increased by raising the urinary pH.
+Salicylic acid is renally cleared, which can be increased by raising the urinary pH.
 Medications like antacids can increase renal clearance as they raise urinary pH.
 It can cross the blood-placental barrier.
 It is also expressed in breast milk.

-Almost 90% of COX inhibition can be achieved with administration of 160 to 325 mg of aspirin.
+Almost 90% of COX inhibition can be achieved with the administration of 160 to 325 mg of aspirin.
 These effects last for about 7 to 10 days which usually correspond with the lifespan of a platelet.
 Prostacyclin inhibition can be achieved with the use of higher doses.
 This inhibition occurs in the endothelial cells of blood vessels.

-Aspirin has had multiple metanalyses which suggest that aspirin reduces the risk of major adverse cardiovascular events in patients who have diabetes without cardiovascular disease, while also causing a trend toward higher rates of bleeding and gastrointestinal complications.
+Aspirin has had multiple metanalyses, which suggest that aspirin reduces the risk of major adverse cardiovascular events in patients who have diabetes without cardiovascular disease while also causing a trend toward higher rates of bleeding and gastrointestinal complications.

 The most common side effect of aspirin is gastrointestinal upset ranging from gastritis to gastrointestinal bleed.

 Hypersensitivity to NSAIDs is common among the general population.
 The rate is about 1% to 2%.
 Symptoms could be as mild as a simple rash to angioedema and anaphylaxis.
-Patients with asthma or chronic rhinosinusitis, the prevalence of these allergic symptoms could be as high as 26%.
+In patients with asthma or chronic rhinosinusitis, the prevalence of these allergic symptoms could be as high as 26%.
 If this is accompanied by nasal polyps and inflammation of the respiratory tract with eosinophils, it is called the aspirin triad.
 NSAID-exacerbated respiratory disease (NERD) is a new term associated with this syndrome due to upper and lower respiratory mucosal inflammation.